10 Best Construction Estimating Software in 2026 (Real Pricing Inside)

 - Reporting and analytics on bid history and win rates

 Pricing: Custom pricing only.
-Based on online research, expect $500-$1,000+/month depending on users and modules.
-You’ll need to request a quote.
+Based on online research, expect $500 to $1,000+/month depending on users and modules.
+You will need to request a quote.

 Pros: